Back to Blog

 But next time you ask about the budget?
 Same wrong note.
 Same correction.
 Same wasted time.

-The AI stored facts.
-It didn't learn what worked.
+The AI stored facts — it didn't learn what worked.
+This is the state of AI memory right now.

 That confirmation or correction?
-Most systems ignore it completely.
+Most systems throw it away.
+Roampal doesn't.

 The Numbers

-I ran a benchmark comparing different approaches to memory retrieval.
-200 test scenarios designed to be tricky: queries that would fool standard search because the wrong answer sounds more relevant than the right one.
+I ran a benchmark on corrected LoCoMo: 1,986 questions across long multi-session conversations, dual-graded end-to-end.
+Queries designed to fool standard search because the wrong answer sounds more relevant than the right one.

-Here's what surprised me: the system only needs about 3 interactions with a piece of information before it knows whether it's useful.
-Three.
-After that, accuracy jumps from 0% to 50%.
+The system only needs about 3 interactions with a piece of information before it knows whether it's useful.
+After that, the gap opens.

 Why This Matters